rh-aiservices-bu/arc-model/attendee_instructions.md

 * Once that is done, toggle over to Argo and get it to refresh again.
 * You will quickly see that the number of pods will have been changed in the target environment as well.

 Well, we've finally achieved our change, and it's been implemented in the cluster.
-As a bonus, we now have very good traceability on who did that change when, and it's also not a lot easier to undo it if needed.
+As a bonus, we now have very good traceability on who did that change when, and it's also a lot easier to undo it if needed.

 ## Wrap up of Hands-On